Wipie/OneBag3/README.md

 # OneBag3
 Working fix for World of Warcraft Shadowlands 9.0 Prepatch

-Drag and drop the folder into your WoW Addon folder.
+Open the folder when you download drag the "OneBag3" folder into your wow addon file